microsoft/Kusto-Query-Language/doc/dynamic-to-json-function.md

 * If the input is a scalar value of type other than `dynamic`, the output is the application of `tostring()` to that value.

-* If the input in an array of values, the output is composed of the characters `[`, `,`, and `]` interspersed with the canonical representation described here of each array element.
+* If the input is an array of values, the output is composed of the characters `[`, `,`, and `]` interspersed with the canonical representation described here of each array element.